citelao/google_photos_takeout_to_apple_photos/README.md

         You only need to download the albums that are missing photos, since those are the albums that will be missing photos if you use Google Takeout.

-5. TODO: import shared albums.
-Manually?
+5. Open the shared albums and, uh, drag 'em into Photos, into the albums you want.
+Don't import duplicates.

 ### TODO